havalchinmay/myshop/README.md

 # MyShop App

-The MyShop app, built using Flutter and Dart, is a app for users to explore, buy, and sell products.
-Here are the key components of your app:
+MyShop is a Flutter-based e-commerce app that allows users to sign in, view products, add items to their cart, list products for sale, and manage orders.
+The app uses Firebase as the backend for authentication and data storage.

 ## Features

-1. **User Authentication**:
+- **User Authentication:**
-   - Sign up and sign in securely.
+  - Sign up and sign in using email and password.
-   - Manage user profiles.
+  - Secure authentication with Firebase Authentication.

-2. **Product Listings**:
+- **Product Listing:**
-   - Browse a wide range of products.
+  - View a list of available products on the home screen.
-   - View product details, including images, descriptions, and prices.

-3. **Shopping Cart**:
+  - Product details include name, price, description, and an image.

+- **Cart Functionality:**
-   - Add products to your cart.
+  - Add products to the cart.
-   - Calculate the total cost.
+  - View the items in the cart.

-4. **Seller Dashboard**:
+  - Adjust quantities or remove items from the cart.

+- **Selling Products:**
   - List your own products for sale.
-   - Manage inventory and pricing.
+  - Set product details such as name, price, and description.

-5. **Order Management**:
+- **Order Management:**
+  - View orders placed by users.
-   - Track orders (purchased and sold).
+  - Mark orders as shipped or completed.
-   - Update order status.

-## Installation
+## Getting Started

-To run the app locally, follow these steps:

-1. Clone this repository: `git clone https://github.com/yourusername/myshop-app.git`
+1. Clone this repository to your local machine.
-2. Open the project in Android Studio or your preferred IDE.
-3. Build and run the app on an emulator or physical device.
+2. Set up your Firebase project and configure the necessary credentials (Firebase Authentication and Firestore).
+3. Update the `lib/config/firebase_config.dart` file with your Firebase configuration.
+4. Run the app using `flutter run`.

-## Usage
+## Dependencies

-1. Launch the app.
-2. Sign up or log in.
-3. Explore products in the home section.
-4. Add items to your cart.
-5. If you're a seller, list your products for sale.
-6. Manage your orders.
+- `firebase_core`: Firebase initialization.
+- `firebase_auth`: Firebase authentication.
+- `cloud_firestore`: Firestore database.
+- `provider`: State management.